pwintz/sharc/README.md

   <!-- Use `git submodule init` and `git submodule update` to setup the libmpc submodule. -->
 <!-- 5.
 Open the repository folder in VS Code and  -->

-## Running an Example (Adaptive Cruise Control)
+## Example: Adaptive Cruise Control
-As an introductory example, the `acc_example` folder contains a simulation a vehicle controlled by an adaptive cruise control (ACC) system.
+As an introductory example, the `acc_example` folder contains a simulation of a vehicle controlled by an adaptive cruise control (ACC) system.

 <!-- There are two options for how to run the example:

-1. Use Docker directly to build and image and run an interactive containerBuild and run a docker un the example in a Docker container or you can
+1. Use Docker directly to build an image and run an interactive container to run the example in a Docker container or you can
 1. Open a Dev Container environment that uses a Docker container for executing code but persists changes to the code allowing for easy development. -->

 To run the ACC example, use one of the methods above for [creating a SHARC Docker container](#creating-a-sharc-docker-container-from-an-image).